socratesmosko/ChatGPT-Clone/README.md

-# ChatGPT Clone Web App Using Open AI API
+# ChatGPT Clone Web App Using Open AI's API
 This is a web application that clones the ChatGPT functionality using OpenAI API.

 # Features